plast-lab/doop/README.md

 * The `LOGICBLOX_HOME` environment variable should point to the `logicblox` directory of the engine.
 * The `DOOP_HOME` environment variable should point to the top-level directory of Doop.
-* The `LB_PAGER_FORCE_START` environment variable should be set to 1.
+* The `LB_PAGER_FORCE_START` environment variable should be set to true.
 (You will likely get an engine error about this, which becomes a warning with the flag.
-To eliminate, also set `LB_MEM_NOWARN` to 1.)
+To eliminate, also set `LB_MEM_NOWARN` to true.)
 * The `DOOP_JRE_LIB` environment variable should point to your JRE lib directory (see below--can be overridden with the `--jre-lib` option).
 JRE 6 or higher.
 * The `DOOP_OUT` environment variable could point to the output files directory (optional, defaults to `$DOOP_HOME/out`).
 * The `DOOP_CACHE` environment variable could point to the cached facts directory (optional, defaults to `$DOOP_HOME/cache`).

+You can change [environment.sh](bin/environment.sh) accordingly for your system, and then source it (`source environment.sh`).

 ## Benchmarks & JRE Lib